 - Leave the bandage on for 2 to 4 hours or until you can remove it under clean conditions.
-The bandage is there to protect your tattoo while it is still fresh and susceptible to bacteria.
+The bandage is there to protect your tattoo while it is still fresh and susceptible to germs.
 There is no need to apply another bandage after the first has been removed.

 - Apply a small amount of the product your tattoo artist suggested.
-(You never want to smother the tattoo).
+(You never want to over-moisturize the tattoo).
 Your tattoo artist may encourage you to switch to a different product at some point during the healing process.
-Some of the products we like are lotions such as Lubriderm, Curel, Vaseline Intensive Care, Aveeno, and H2Ocean (unscented, the fewer chemicals the better) and ointments such as Aquaphor, Aquatat, Vitalitree, Vitamin A+D, and coconut oil.
+Some of the lotions we like are Lubriderm, Curel, Vaseline Intensive Care, Aveeno, and H2Ocean (unscented, the fewer chemicals the better).
+Some of the ointments we like are Hustle Butter, Aquaphor, Aquatat, Vitalitree, Vitamin A+D, and coconut oil.
 Always wash your hands first and be gentle when applying lotion or ointment.
-This should be done 1 to 3 times daily.
+This should be done 1 to 5 times daily.

 - Tattoos generally take 2 to 4 weeks to heal.
-Some scabbing will occur and it is very important to let these scabs fall off naturally.
+Some scabbing may occur and it is very important to let these scabs fall off naturally.
 Never pick the scabs or pull them off!
 Scabs that are removed before they are ready to fall off naturally will often result in spotty coloring and longer healing times.

-- Never submerge your tattoo underwater.
+*Never submerge your tattoo underwater.
 Showering is fine but remember to be gentle.
 Don’t soak the tattoo.

 - Avoid direct sunlight and UV rays.
 Tanning is very bad for a healing tattoo.
 Sunblock is also bad for a healing tattoo.
 However, after your tattoo has completely healed, using sunblock will help reduce fading over the years.

-- If you have pets, make sure to avoid getting pet hair on the tattoo.
+*If you have pets, make sure to avoid getting pet hair on the tattoo.

-- Working out and other activities may need to be altered during the healing process.
+Working out and other activities may need to be altered during the healing process.
 Your tattoo artist can advise you on the best way to go about your day-to-day life and still properly care for your tattoo.